k0sproject/k0smotron/docs/resource-reference.md

   running pods are terminated.
 - FailIndex: indicates that the pod's index is marked as Failed and will not be restarted.
-  This value is alpha-level.
-It can be used when the `JobBackoffLimitPerIndex` feature gate is enabled (disabled by default).
+  This value is beta-level.
+It can be used when the `JobBackoffLimitPerIndex` feature gate is enabled (enabled by default).
 - Ignore: indicates that the counter towards the .backoffLimit is not incremented and a replacement pod is created.
 - Count: indicates that the pod is handled in the default way - the